 Social Practice Theory

 In her second talk, Geraldine presented work by Blue et al (2016), who suggest the use of social theories of practices as an alternative to behaviour change theory to inform new ways of “conceptualizing and responding to some of the most pressing contemporary challenges in public health”.
-Geraldine gave an example where this was applied in relation to smoking cessation, which coincidentally was also the project topic that my group was working on through the week.
+Geraldine gave an example where this was applied in relation to smoking cessation, which coincidentally was also the project topic that my group was working on during the week.
 Rather than looking at the characteristics of the individual smoker, in the use case Geraldine presented the focus was on the life course of smoking as a practice.
 It includes material and symbolic elements of which smoking comprises and how these may have changed over time, or to which other practices they are related (e.g., socializing, drinking, etc).

 Something that struck me while working with my summer school team on our project was the premise: It is difficult to quit smoking.
 Having been a heavy smoker myself until I quit in 2005, this was something I also always believed myself.
 This changed when reading the book by Allen Carr which helped me to reframe the way I perceived smoking.
 As a smoker, I would have told you that I really liked smoking.
 Thus, every attempt to quit made me feel like I am missing out; everyone around me was “allowed” to smoke – only I wasn’t allowed (poor me!), because I (once again) had decided to try (!) to quit.
 When I saw others smoke, I envied them – and I felt very sorry for myself.
 This changed after reading the book.
 It made me realize that it’s not the case that I am not allowed to smoke, but I don’t have to smoke anymore.
 So instead of looking at smokers with envy, I empathized with them like “Look: they still have to smoke; I am free of this.”
 This reframing changed everything for me and indeed made quitting really easy.
 Instead of feeling sorry for myself, that I was missing out, I seriously felt liberated.
 The routines or practices I had as a smoker then changed.
 For instance, I used to enjoy smoking in my car (disgusting, I know!
 Well, I know now!), smoking when meeting friends, while drinking a glass of wine, etc. So in my previous attempts to quit smoking, I felt that something was missing, when I encountered these situations.
 However, after finishing the book, I experienced situations, which I realized to be much more enjoyable and stress-free as a non-smoker (e.g. going to the movies or visiting friends who don’t allow smoking at their home).
 Maybe I was more attentive to these positive new experiences.
 In addition, reading the book I did not only reframe „Smoking“ but also „Smoking Cessation“, because the author challenges conceptions that cessation is difficult and one would suffer from withdrawal symptoms.